The purpose of Wooddale Church is to honor God by making more disciples for Jesus Christ.

 Christmas Eve Services

-Each year, the Sounds of Praise Children’s Choir puts on a fabulous performance for the holiday season.
+Each year, the Sounds of Praise Children’s Choir puts on a fabulous musical performance.
 Performances have ranged from Veggie Tales to Christmas Carols by Candlelight.
 Visit the event calendar for additional details including dates and times.

 Spring Choral Festival